Staff Management Policy

 Review of Position Descriptions

-A position will not normally be considered for reclassification within 12 months of its last review, unless a significant workplace or position change has taken place or the staff member has vacated the position.
+A position will not normally be considered for reclassification within 12 months of its last review, unless a significant workplace or position change has taken place, the staff member has vacated the position, or personal/health circumstance arise which prevent the staff member from carrying out the normal duties outlined in the position description.
+In these cases, AC may request documentation to support the request, such as a medical report detailing the diagnosis and prognosis.

 If a staff member wishes to request a review of their position classification the staff member shall make the request with their supervisor.
 If the supervisor supports the staff member's wishes then the supervisor shall coordinate the process with the HR Officer.